xgugeng/cpp-primer-exercises/ch3/README.md

 What would happen if you define the loop control variable in the previous exercise as type char?
 Predict the results and then change your program to use a char to see if you were right.

-> gugeng: The string won't change since the loop control variable is a copy of each char in the string.
+The string won't change since the loop control variable is a copy of each char in the string.

 ## Exercise 3.8

 Rewrite the program in the first exercise, first using a while and again using a traditional for loop.
 Which of the three approaches do you prefer and why?

-> gugeng: For this scenario, I prefer the range for, since the index is not needed
+For this scenario, I prefer the range for, since the index is not needed

 ## Exercise 3.9